LongMemEval: Benchmarking Chat Assistants on Long-Term Interactive Memory

 \subsection{\BENCHMARK{} represents a significant challenge}

 Using \BENCHMARK, we conduct a pilot study on commercial systems and long-context LLMs.

 \paragraph{Commercial systems} We evaluate two commercial systems that maintain a set of memorized user facts as the user chats with the assistant: ChatGPT \citep{openai_memory_2024} and Coze \citep{coze_memory_2024}.
 Since these systems only support memory features via their web interfaces, we randomly selected 97 questions and created a short chat history of 3-6 sessions (approximately 10x shorter than \BENCHMARK\textsubscript{\textsc{S}}).
-Human annotators interacted with the chat assistants session-by-session, ending with a new session where the question was posed\footnote{All evaluations were conducted in the first two weeks of August 2024.}.
-In \Cref{fig:proof-of-difficulty-commercial-systems}, we compare this \textit{online} memory evaluation with \textit{offline reading}, where GPT-4o is prompted to answer with the complete history provided as context.
-Both ChatGPT and Coze exhibited significant performance drops compared to offline reading, underscoring the challenging nature of \BENCHMARK{} and highlighting the \textbf{substantial gap between recalling isolated user facts and demonstrating a comprehensive memory ability}.
-We find ChatGPT tends to overwrite crucial information as the number of interaction sessions increases, while Coze often fails to record user information presented indirectly.
-We provide further human study details and analyses in \Cref{appendix-manual-analysis}.
+Human annotators interacted with the chat assistants session-by-session and turn-by-turn, and finally ask the question in a new session\footnote{All evaluations were conducted in the first two weeks of August 2024.}.
+In \Cref{fig:proof-of-difficulty-commercial-systems}, we compare this online memory evaluation with offline reading, where GPT-4o is prompted to answer with the complete history provided as context.
+Both ChatGPT and Coze exhibited significant performance drops compared to offline reading, underscoring the challenging nature of \BENCHMARK{}.
+We found ChatGPT tended to overwrite crucial information as the chat continues, while Coze often failed to record indirectly provided user information.
+We provide analyses in \Cref{appendix-manual-analysis}.
+Overall, this result highlights the \textbf{gap between building a seemingly personalized chat assistant by recalling isolated facts and demonstrating a genuinely strong memory ability}.